MSAuthentic/Dogs-vs-Fishes/README.md

               la classificazione dell'immagine (cane o pesce)

 Language EN: User Interface Program, that request an image in input,
-              load an already trained model and classifies the image as a Dog or a Fish.
+              loads an already trained model and classifies the image as a Dog or a Fish.

 ![image](https://user-images.githubusercontent.com/96829843/147671287-a5a15f31-f3e2-4693-a4ac-dc41ba31f616.png)